mihaipstef/dtl-app/README.md

 ## Experiment config

-A list of experiments in JSON format where each experiment contains:
+A list of experiments in JSON format.
+Each experiment contains:
 - top level config i.e. experiment name, monitoring config etc;
 - ofdm_config: OFDM adaptive configuration;
 - traffic generator: the tool used to generate traffic;